 4. Restart Your iOS Device

-If it has been a long time since you last restarted your iOS device, you can try a fully power off on your iPhone, iPad or iPod touch to fix your iOS 10 Safari problem.
-In this way, all processes on your device will be closed and the iOS memory will be completely released, which is helpful to let your Safari work in normal the next time you run your iOS 10 operating system.
+If it has been a long time since you last restarted your iOS device, you can try a fully power off on your iPhone, iPad or iPod touch to fix your iOS 10/11 Safari problem.
+In this way, all processes on your device will be closed and the iOS memory will be completely released, which is helpful to let your Safari work in normal in iOS 10/11 operating system.

 The Bottom Line

-The basic tips we list above may not be helpful for fixing your "Safari Not Working" in iOS 10/10.1/10.2/10.3.
+The basic tips we list above may not be helpful for fixing your "Safari Not Working" in iOS 10.3.3, or the latest version of iOS 11.
 Sometimes you have to wait for the next iOS update to fix your issues and bugs.
 And Apple allows you to report any iOS bugs to its support team.
 In the end, if you are fed up with the bugs in the current iOS version, you can follow our tutorial to downgrade to previous iOS version.